 - Flexibility – It frees up your schedule when you don't have to worry about fitting your travel plans around bus or train timetables.

 - Independence – You can come and go as you please with full control over your own travel itinerary.

 However, overseas motorcycle riding does also come with some added risks.

 Heavy traffic conditions, poor road quality, unfamiliar road rules and lack of experience operating a two-wheeled vehicle are just a few of the many risk factors travellers should take into consideration before hopping on a bike overseas.

-Many travellers also don't realise that their travel insurance company may not provide financial cover for emergency medical expenses if you're injured while riding a motorcycle or moped overseas.
+Many travellers also don't realise that their travel insurance company may not provide financial cover for emergency medical expenses if you're injured while riding a motorcycle, moped or scooter overseas.

 If you're considering riding overseas, read our motorcycle travel insurance guide below to make sure you're covered.

 - Road rash after falling off the motorbike.

 - Severe head injuries if you don’t wear a helmet while riding and you fall off your motorbike.